 We will be there for our patients – but please help us to help you by fully utilising the services of NHS 111 - and NHS 111 online and choosing the most appropriate service.
 Together we can get through this winter and the following information, including the questions and answers below, are designed to help.

 Your frequently asked questions answered

 Addenbrooke’s and the Rosie are facing significant ongoing challenges.
-The number of Covid patients gradually climbed over the summer.
-Today we are caring for 29 people with the condition and eight of them are in critical care beds.
-It is worth pointing out that the majority of Covid patients in critical care beds are unvaccinated and many are relatively young and previously healthy.
-We would urge anyone who is eligible but not yet vaccinated to organise this as soon as possible ahead of winter.
+The number of Covid patients has risen since the summer, with some needing critical care.
+It is worth pointing out that the majority of Covid patients at CUH are unvaccinated and some are relatively young and previously healthy.
+We would urge anyone who is eligible, but not yet vaccinated, to organise this as soon as possible.

 Alongside the impact of Covid, we are seeing extremely high demand across all of our services, with people waiting much longer than we would like to access our emergency department and to be admitted to one of our inpatient beds, should that be needed to progress their treatment and recovery.
 At the same time, the wait for planned surgery is significantly longer than would have been the case before Covid for most of our patients.
 This is due to significant disruption in our ability to operate safely during this pandemic.

 Despite all of this, we would like to reassure our community that we are making progress in recovering our services, sustaining excellent outcomes and good access within our cancer services and achieving some of the best outcomes in the country for our patients who require intensive care.
 The clinical effectiveness of our care and the safety of our patients remains our absolute focus as we move forward.

 Why is A&E so busy and what can be done to tackle it?